Get Started with MakerDAO CDPs and Dai.js

 Considering 2 billion people on the planet are still “unbanked” with no real means for them to gain access to financial services, the prospect of an open financial system is a big deal.
 Up until now there have not been contenders for replacing such a system on a global scale.
 That is until the advent of the blockchain.

-What we are now witnessing is the concept of the I.O.U being implemented in a decentralised manor, on the blockchain, whereby the trusted entity to manage them is the blockchain and the smart contracts created to automate the lending process.
+What we are now witnessing is the concept of the I.O.U being implemented in a decentralised manner, on the blockchain, whereby the trusted entity to manage them is the blockchain and the smart contracts created to automate the lending process.

 MakerDAO provides us with such a solution, allowing anyone with an Ethereum balance to open a form of debt called a CDP, or a Collateralised Debt Position.